 The impact of this was much negated in the finale when the writers pulled Earth 2.0 - our Earth - out of nowhere, meaning they had a sort of happy ending after all.
 Only sort of, as since we are described as their descendents it means the history and culture of the Kobolians and Cylons was completely lost, including the lessons they had suffered horrendously for, and that humanity is still being judged as likely to repeat the same mistakes they spent several apocalypses and years of hopeless suffering overcoming by 'angels' who jerk us around and manipulate us to this day.

-The last episode of Blake's 7 was an even bigger Shoot The Shaggy Dog moment, what with its Kill 'em All ending.
+The last episode "Blake" was an even bigger Shoot The Shaggy Dog moment, what with its Kill 'Em All ending.

 Hell, the whole of Season 4 (the last season) was spent shooting shaggy dogs.
 They barely accomplish anything except survival — and fail that in the final episode.
 All the episodes are dedicated to tearing them apart — everyone around them dies, they lose important people, Avon's grip on sanity gradually weakens...